sawyermade/macos_win10_usb/README.md

 # Create ExFAT Windows 10 Bootable USB on macOS Monterey Apple Silicon M1 / M2
 This is how to make a bootable ExFAT USB drive for Windows 10.
 Took about 6 minutes on Mac Mini M1.

-CREDIT FOR UEFI:NTFS: [Rufus Team](https://github.com/pbatard/rufus)
+CREDIT FOR UEFI:NTFS BOOT: [Rufus Team](https://github.com/pbatard/rufus)

 ## Clone repo and enter directory
 Open terminal and run the following commands: